bryanc8776/sep10-freedom-project/blog/entry07.md

 * make it clear that you are finished and ask if they have any questions
 * try to make eye contact and not just look at your website while showing it

+### Engineering Design Process
+In the EDP, I have created, tested and improved my prototype as needed.
+I have finished my website and my A-Frame model, communicated the results, and completed the EDP.

+### Skills
+A skill I have improved on is **Communication**.
+When I was presenting in front of the class, I felt very different from the beginning of the year.
+I felt more confident and I feel like my slides/creativity has greatly improved.
+In the expo, I also felt a little nervous but mostly confident and tried to speak as loud and clear as possible.

+Another skill is **Attention to Detail**.
+While creating my slideshow, I had to make sure the words and images were big enough for people far away to see.
+I also tried to make sure that there were no mistakes and the colors I used on my slides and website went well with one other.